israelwangila/blog/README.md

 [Israel Wangila]

 # Description
-This  is a flask application which provides users a platform to post blogs, edit and delite blogs.
+This is a flask application that provides users a platform to post blogs, edit and delete blogs.
 Users can also add and delete comments to already existing and new posts
 ## Live Link
 [View Site](https://thisblog.herokuapp.com/)